sofia-dominguezc/MNIST-diffusion/README.md

 ## Usage

 Run these directly to test the repository functionality.
-Data will be downloaded into a `data/` folder by default.
+For training, data will be downloaded into a `data/` folder by default.

 ### Generate synthetic images using pre-trained models